firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-64/2019-02-19-due-by-the-end-of-the-week.md

 "I get bored and random-article on Wikipedia too, you know."
 She winks and steps down from the window, poking at the extremities of the monster I’ve just killed.
 "So they _are_ on campus."

-These seem new ... have you seen these before, Stella?"
+"These seem new ... have you seen these before, Stella?"
 When I pull my hair off the ceiling, it makes this skin-crawling _schlllllorp_ sound and I want to hurl.

 "New to me, too.
 I’ll have to do more research on them while you’re in class."
 Stella bites down on a tentacle and starts to pull.
 With less effort than a typical tabby’s teeth would take, she tears the thing off the rest of its body.
 It’s leaking green ooze and faded grey innards.
 I want to hurl even more.
 She gestures in the air with her paw, and a small purple portal opens at the wall for her to shove the limb and a severed eye through.
 "If I find anything interesting, I’ll let you know.
 Expect to hear from me soon — I suspect there’ll be another attack nearby."

-I sigh "I hope not."
+I sigh.
+"I hope not."

 Stella looks up at me and scowls.
 "What’s your problem today, Kelly?"